-America's Children: Key National Indicators of Well-Being, 2001 covers four domains of child well-being: economic security, health, behavior and social environment, and education.
+America's Children: Key National Indicators of Well-Being, 2002 covers four domains of child well-being: economic security, health, behavior and social environment, and education.
 The economic security indicators document poverty and income among children and the accessibility of basic necessities such as food, housing, and health care.
 The health indicators document the physical health and wellbeing of children by presenting information on their health status, immunization coverage, death rates, and teenage births.
 The behavioral and social environment indicators present information about young people's participation in illegal or high-risk behaviors, such as smoking, drinking alcohol, using illicit drugs, and engaging in serious violent crimes.
-Finally, the education indicators examine how well we are succeeding in educating our children, including preschoolers' exposure to reading and early education, measures of student achievement, rigorous course taking in high school, and indicators of how many young adults complete high school and college.
+Finally, the education indicators examine how well we are succeeding in educating our children, including preschoolers' exposure to reading and early education, measures of student achievement, rigorous coursetaking in high school, and indicators of how many young adults complete high school and college.

-Special features
+Special feature

-At the end of Part II, America's Children: Key National Indicators of Well-Being, 2001 presents data on two "special features."
-Special features are an annual component of America's Children, presenting measures that are not available with sufficient frequency to be considered as regular key indicators, but nevertheless provide important information on child well-being.
-This year's special features depict childhood asthma prevalence and youth employment.
+At the end of Part II, America's Children: Key National Indicators of Well-Being, 2002 presents data on one "special feature."
+Special features are an annual component of America's Children, presenting measures that are either not available with sufficient frequency to be considered as regular key indicators, or are new regular measures that the Forum believes merit special attention when first introduced into the America's Children report.
+In both cases, special features provide important information on child well-being.
+This year's special feature shows the increasing population of children of at least one foreign-born parent.